waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Outcome:** Received message 'The current is much too fast!'.
   - **Conclusion:** Hypothesis 1 is FALSE.
 The boulders on B3F that I could access did not stop the current.
 There are more boulders on a southern platform I cannot reach.
 I need to find a path to this southern area.
   - **Hypothesis 2:** The path to the southern platform on B3F is accessible from B2F.
+  - **Lesson Learned (B1F):** Repeatedly failed to path north from (14,15) due to an impassable wall.
+This confirms the need to verify paths and avoid repeating failed actions.